 Your doctor may recommend diet and lifestyle changes to help treat this condition.
 These changes are usually the first part of any treatment plan.

 - opting for a gluten-free diet

 - drinking more fluids to prevent dehydration from diarrhea

 - switching to a milk-free diet

 Your doctor will review the medications you currently take and make suggestions about either continuing or stopping them.

-- anti-diarrheal medications
+- antidiarrheal medications

-- medications that block bile acids
+- medications that block bile acids, such as cholestyramine (Prevalite)

 The most common types of surgery for collagenous colitis include:

 Collagenous colitis can come and go, and relapses are common.
 You may need to try several treatments to find relief from the symptoms.